axeluhl/sailing-analytics/wiki/planning/businesscases/smartphonetracking.md

 We cannot judge exactly how much interest there will be in the sailing community for such a solution.
 In the worst case, after some significant development effort many clubs would reject the solution because of a conservative, technology-averse attitude.

 If the approach is generally successful, we'll end up in some substantial support effort.
 While we could see active and widespread use as a sign of success, we still need to provide the capacity necessary to carry the support load.
 Much usage could also increase our hosting cost.

+## Prototype

+Some prototypical work has already been launched to investigate the technical challenges closer.
+See [[here|wiki/smartphone-tracking]] for the status of this work.